ipfs/devgrants/open-grants/ipfs-rust/reports/phase-1.0.md

 ## Conformance Testing

 The grant team's goal was simply to be able to _run_ the tests against our executable.
-This involved both adding functionality to `rust-ipfs` as well as extending Protocol Labs' testing framework to accommodate rust.
+This involved both adding functionality to `rust-ipfs` as well as extending Protocol Labs' testing framework to accommodate Rust IPFS.

 We created [`npm-rust-ipfs-dep`](https://github.com/ipfs-rust/npm-rust-ipfs-dep/issues/1) which mirrors `npm-go-ipfs-dep`, allowing for the Rust IPFS executable to be installed as an npm dependency.
 From there we made [small edits](https://github.com/ipfs/js-ipfsd-ctl/pull/473) to `js-ipfsd-ctl`, and then wrote a [custom script](https://github.com/ipfs-rust/ipfs-rust-conformance) to run the interface tests.